Skip to content

 select(Class<T> entityClass, Predicate<TableFieldInfo> predicate)

-• sqlSelect: A string array containing the names of the fields to query.
+• sqlSelect: A string array containing the names of the columns to query.

-• predicate: A Predicate functional interface for filtering query fields.
-It accepts a parameter of type TableFieldInfo and returns a boolean value indicating whether to include the field.
+• predicate: A Predicate functional interface used to filter query columns.
+It accepts a parameter of type TableFieldInfo and returns a boolean value indicating whether to select the field.

 • entityClass: The type of the entity class, used to obtain field information.